samchon/shopping-backend/docs/ERD.md

 Meta information of the deposit.

-`shopping_deposits` is an entity that embodies the specifications for incomes and outcomes at a shopping mall.
+`shopping_deposits` is an entity that embodies the specifications for incomes and outcomes of deposit at a shopping mall.
 In other words, `shopping_deposits` is not [shopping_deposit_histories](#shopping_deposit_histories), which refers to the deposit/outcome details of deposits, but is simply metadata that specifies specifications for income/outcome scenarios.